ZephyrPfeiffer/Animal-Crossing-Tunes/README.md

 <hr>

 <p>While building the logic for retrieving songs from the API, I came across a performance issue.
 When working with the API, I noticed that it took a long time to retrieve information from it each time I made a request.
-To solve this problem, I decidied to store all song information within the webpage so that I only needed to make a single request.
+To solve this problem, I decided to store all song information when I retrieved it so that I only needed to make a single API request.
 By having all the song information already, I only needed to sort through the songs and populate the webpage with all songs requested from the user.</p>

 <h2>Lessons Learned</h2>